kurron/ansible-rabbitmq/README.md

 * quick -- normally taking only a few seconds to execute
 * configurable -- some of the more useful RabbitMQ settings are exposed as a single configuration file
-* convenient -- the default settings enable remote access via the guest account and set the memory high water mark to 90%
+* convenient -- the default settings enable remote access via the guest account, setli the memory high water mark to 90% and increases the `ulimit` setting to allow for larger workloads.

 #Prerequisites